ValerioB88/simple-pydash/README.md

         return model.obs.tolist()
 ```
 ### Acknowledgement
-I used as a template for some of the html/js code from [Mesa](https://mesa.readthedocs.io/en/latest/) which is however written in [tornado](https://www.tornadoweb.org/en/stable/).
-However studying mesa code has been incredibly useful in the process.
+To develop the UI, I learnt a lot from the [Mesa](https://mesa.readthedocs.io/en/latest/) project, which is however written in [tornado](https://www.tornadoweb.org/en/stable/).
+You can still see the Mesa footprint in the UI layout :)